ElaineArchbold/front-end-development-milestone-project/readme.md

 All HTML was formatted on https://freeformatter.com.

+All links have been tested.

+The forms have been tested and will not submit unless the information is entered in the correct format.

 Screenshots of the responsive design can be seen here:

 ![Desktop View1](assets/images/responsivedesign.jpg)

 ## Deployment
 This project was written partly in Brackets, and then edited in GitPod before being deployed to GitHub.
+I had been using Cloud9 through AWS educate, but following some issues with account credits, I was advised by Student Support to use GitPod.

+## Credits
 ### Content
 The text in the 'about me' section on the home page was taken from: https://time.com/4839246/photographers-passion/ "Why We Do It: Photographers and Photo Editors on the Passion That Drives Their Work"